 John Calvin says that knowing God is meant to drive us to prayer and to trust and obey the Lord Jesus.
 Does your learning about God make you seek to love Him and live for Him?

 The Psalms Are Full of Prayers Too (from Christ our Priest)

-Helen Hayes (1900-1993), the actress, said “I never feel satisfied with my own made-up prayers.
+Actress Helen Hayes (1900-1993) said “I never feel satisfied with my own made-up prayers.
 So I often turn to the Psalms.
 They are my favorites.
 They roar and sing.
 They never sweet-talk or whine.
 They provide me with sustenance as they have for countless other believers through the ages.”
-King David said, “May my prayer be set before you like incense; may the lifting up of my hands be like the evening sacrifice.”5 Just as the smoke and fragrance of incense in the OT tabernacle floated up, so our prayers to the Lord rise up to express our need for His help in everything, our 100% dependence upon Him.
+King David said, “May my prayer be set before you like incense; may the lifting up of my hands be like the evening sacrifice.”5 Just as the smoke and fragrance of incense in the OT tabernacle floated up to God, so our prayers to the Lord also rise up to express our need for His help in everything, our 100% dependence upon Him.
 Apart from Christ we can do nothing, but we can do all things which He has called us to do through Jesus who strengthens us.6 That’s why we pray.

 The prompts to prayer in the Book of Psalms are very practical:

 - We ask the Lord to deliver us from enemies who taunt us and try to harm us.7

 - We ask Him to refresh our souls, make us wise, give joy to our hearts, and light to our eyes as the Holy Spirit works in us by His Holy Scriptures.8

 - We ask Him to help, protect, and support us when we are distressed and to make our plans succeed.9

 - We ask God to guard our life, rescue us, and not let us be put to shame because we take refuge in Him.10